JasonY85/ESP32C3-microROS-motor/README.md

 # ESP32C3-microROS-motor
-A microROS package to control differential wheeled robot.
+A microROS package to control differential wheeled robot using mobile joystick (dabble app) or teleop twist keyboard

 Tested on humble.